pyscf/pyscf-forge/README.md

             └── kuhf.py
 ```

+### Path Conflicts
-4. There may exist scenarios that the directory you plan to create already exists within `pyscf`.
+There may exist scenarios that the directory you plan to create already exists within `pyscf`.
 For example, if you want to add a new method, like `pp_rpa.py`, to the `pyscf/tdscf` folder,
 this could conflict with the existing `pyscf.tdscf` module in the pyscf core repository.
 Adding features to existing modules requires more complex configuration.